 Clinical Resource Hubs

-• Clinical Resource Hubs: These Veterans Integrated Service Network hubs provide primary, mental health, medical specialty, rehabilitation and extended care, and surgery services to Veterans in underserved areas.
+• Clinical Resource Hubs are Veterans Integrated Service Network sites that provide primary, mental health, medical specialty, and rehabilitation and extended care, as well as surgery services, to Veterans in underserved areas.

 VA Video Connect